ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ### ipcrypt-nd (KIASU‑BC) {#ipcrypt-nd}

-- **Tweak:** 8 bytes (64 bits).
-- **Output:** 24 bytes total (8‑byte tweak concatenated with a 16‑byte ciphertext).
+The `ipcrypt-nd` instantiation uses the KIASU‑BC tweakable block cipher with an 8‑byte (64‑bit) tweak.
+The output is 24 bytes total, consisting of an 8‑byte tweak concatenated with a 16‑byte ciphertext.

-#### Usage Considerations

 Random sampling of an 8‑byte tweak yields an expected collision for a specific tweak value after about 2^(64/2) = 2^32 operations.
 If an `(input, tweak)` collision occurs, it indicates that the same input was processed with that tweak without revealing the input's value.

-These collision bounds apply per cryptographic key; by rotating keys regularly, secure usage can be extended well beyond these bounds.
+These collision bounds apply per cryptographic key.
+By rotating keys regularly, secure usage can be extended well beyond these bounds.
 Ultimately, the effective security is determined by the underlying block cipher's strength (≈2^128 for AES‑128).

 ### ipcrypt-ndx (AES‑XTS) {#ipcrypt-ndx}

-- **Tweak:** 16 bytes (128 bits).
-- **Output:** 32 bytes total (16‑byte tweak concatenated with a 16‑byte ciphertext).
+The `ipcrypt-ndx` instantiation uses the AES‑XTS tweakable block cipher with a 16‑byte (128‑bit) tweak.
+The output is 32 bytes total, consisting of a 16‑byte tweak concatenated with a 16‑byte ciphertext.

-- **Optimization:** Since only a single block is encrypted, only the first tweak needs to be computed, avoiding the need for a full key schedule.
+Since only a single block is encrypted, only the first tweak needs to be computed, avoiding the need for a full key schedule.
+Independent sampling of a 16‑byte tweak results in an expected collision after about 2^(128/2) = 2^64 operations.

+As with ipcrypt-nd, an `(input, tweak)` collision reveals repetition without compromising the input value.
+These limits are per key, and regular key rotation further extends secure usage.
+The effective security is governed by the strength of AES‑128 (approximately 2^128 operations).

 > **Technical Note:**
 > For a single block of AES-XTS, the key is split into two halves (K1, K2).
 The tweak is